jdbest/mapa/README.md

 You might think it's fun to lay your document out in R Markdown!
 You might also want to report the results of tests directly into your document, or include graphs.
 You might also be procrastinating finishing a paper, and that's fine, too.

-I make no promises that this document will help yuou achieve "perfect" APA style---you'll need to double-check everything, especially your references.
+I make no promises that this document will help you achieve "perfect" APA style---you'll need to double-check everything, especially your references.
 (In particular, if you are a student, make sure that this style conforms to any course/assignment requirements.)

 # Getting started